-a species that is listed or categorized as an 'Endangered Species' on the Ministry of Natural Resources official species at risk list, as updated and amended from time to time.
+a species that is classified as an 'Endangered Species' on the official Species at Risk in Ontario list as updated and amended from time to time by the Endangered Species Act, 2007.

 Environmental Assessment (EA) means:

 a planning process to determine the potential impacts of an infrastructure project as determined by the Environmental Assessment Act.